Canonical (company): Employees

-Canonical has more than 600 employees.
-The head office is in London on the 5th Floor of the Blue Fin Building, Southwark Street, having previously moved from the 27th floor of Millbank Tower.
+Canonical has more than 1200 employees.
+The head office is in London on the 5th Floor of 3 More London Riverside, More London,.
+Previous office locations include the 5th Floor of the Blue Fin Building, Southwark Street, and the 27th floor of Millbank Tower.
 In the summer of 2006, Canonical opened an office in Montreal to house its global support and services operation.
 Taipei 101 is also home to a Canonical office.
 There was formerly an OEM team in Lexington, Massachusetts, United States.

 Current

 Notable current employees of Canonical include: